wittigole/internship_usm/README.md

 3. Excluding low-mass satellites from the total stellar mass does not seem to have a big impact in TNG, thus it is probably also not too major for the other sims.

+All the fitting parameters for the simulations can be found [here](https://docs.google.com/spreadsheets/d/1v85ZMcudOyRqzyrIkTzvVpi2CMC0-3bXFLOcqST5l5Y/edit?usp=sharing).

 [^1]: Note: From here on, instead of using the abovementioned procedure to compute R<sub>200</sub>, we directly take the M<sub>200</sub> measurements and compute R<sub>200</sub> directly from this.
 By doing so, we avoid numerical inaccuracies that could arise as M<sub>500</sub> itself was not measured but calculated from the M<sub>200</sub> measurements.